katmfoo/yolo-fe/README.md

 #### yolo-fe setup

 The setup subcommand can be ran to automatically download, configure, and install the YOLO system to the yolo/ directory.

+## Cloud instance used for testing

+This tool was tested using a Google Cloud instance with the following specifications.
+* Region: us-east4
+* Machine type: 1vCPU, 3.75 GB memory
+* GPU: 1 NVIDIA Tesla P4
+* Boot disk: 20GB standard persistent, Ubuntu 16.04 LTS